vplauzon/kusto-x/README.md

 }
 ```

-This control flow would first run the first command than the second one, sequentially.
+This procedure would first run the first command than the second one, sequentially.

-We notice an empty line between commands:  **this is mandatory in Kusto-X to separate the ingestion commands and / or instructions within a sequence**.
+We notice an empty line between statements:  **this is mandatory in Kusto-X to separate the ingestion commands and / or instructions within a sequence**.
+This is due to limitation in the Kusto-X parser.

-Sequences are present at the root of a control flow, in an if-else statement and foreach-loops.

 ## Captures

-`Capture` allows us to capture the value of a constant, a query, a Kusto/Kusto-X commands or query and store it in a named *captured value*.
-Those can then be used in queries, commands and Kusto-X commands.
-The same constrains apply for native queries & commands, i.e. captured values can't be used where litterals are expected (e.g. properties).
+`Capture` allows us to capture the value of a constant, a query, a Kusto commands or control flow statement and store it in a named *captured value*.

+Queries can use capture values unless litterals are expected.

+Commands cannot use capture values unless the command is a Kusto-X command.

+Control flow statements can use capture values (and typically can only use those).

+All control flow statements return values (even `if` & `for`!).

 `Capture` has a different syntax than [Kusto let](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/letstatement).
 This is because they are different concepts:

 * *Let* is part of a query and is evaluated "within the same transaction" (with the same list of extents) than the query.
 * A capture is taken at one point in time and *stored* in the control flow.
-If the control flow runs for a while, the capture might not be in sync with the queries / commands it is applied to as it ran in a "different transaction".
+If the control flow runs for a while, the capture might not be in sync with the queries / commands it is applied to as it ran in a "different transaction context".

 Captures are used extensively in Kusto-X.  Here are different examples: